pro7357/chatpaste/README.md

   `git clone https://github.com/pro7357/chatpaste.git`
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable developer mode by clicking the toggle switch in the top right corner.
-4. Click the "Load unpacked" button and select the `extension` folder.
+4. Click the "Load unpacked" button on the top left.
+5. Go to downloaded/cloned folder, `chatpaste/extension`.
+6. Select the `extension` folder and click open.
+7. Extension is loaded now, you might have to pin it in toolbar icon.

 Install tomnomnom's webpaste server:
 1. `go install github.com/tomnomnom/hacks/webpaste@latest`